blockchain-node/ruby-client/README.md

 **Security Note:**
 It is recommended that you secure your `CLIENT_ID` and `CLIENT_SECRET` and do not check that into your code repo.
-If your `CLIENT_ID` and `CLIENT_SECRET` are comprimised, your wallet will be secure as long as it is encrypted and not left unlocked.
+If your `CLIENT_ID` and `CLIENT_SECRET` are compromised, your wallet will be secure as long as it is encrypted and not left unlocked.